MertzMatheus/Genome-Assembly-and-Annotation-Pipeline/README.md

        $OUTPUT_DIR/assembly/contigs.fasta
 ```

 ## Credits and License
-This pipeline was developed by [Your Name] and is made available under the [License Type, e.g
-## Credits and License
 This pipeline was developed by Matheus Mertz  and is made available under the [License Type, e.g., MIT License].